-The data and images from the analysis can be saved using the controls in the Output panel.
 The Save image button prompts the user for a filename and saves a version of the image and colorbar currently displayed with all the annotations in '.png' and '.pdf' format.
 If the full size checkbox is activated, the images will be saved in their native resolution.
 The current dropdown menu controls the background for some graph plots, and can be set to white or black to aid visibility.
 Likewise, the white checkbox forces the background to white for some plots.